University of the Philippines Open University

-The University of the Philippines Open University (UPOU) is a public research and open university and distance education institution headquartered in the town of Los Baños, Laguna, with satellite offices in Quezon City, Metro Manila.
-It is the fifth constituent university of the University of the Philippines System.
+The University of the Philippines Open University (UPOU) is a public research university and is the fifth constituent university of the University of the Philippines System.

-Established in 1995 as the UP Distance Education Program.
-UPOU offers both graduate and undergraduate degrees as well as diploma courses and Professional Teaching Certificates (PTC) to Filipino students in more than 70 countries.
-It also offers MOOCs on various subjects through its official platform, Massive Open Distance eLearning (MODeL), and hosts its degree programs through its official student portal, MyPortal, both learning platforms were developed using a free and open-source learning management system called Moodle.

-As of 2019, UPOU had 4,086 students enrolled in various programs representing 7.3% of the student population of the entire university system.
+UPOU was established in 1995 by the UP Board of Regents as the evolution of the UP Distance Education Program.
+As of 2019, UPOU had 4,086 students enrolled in various programs representing 7.3% of the student population of the entire University of the Philippines system.
 This makes it the 4th largest constituent university by student population after UP Manila, and just slightly more than UP Visayas, which had 7.2%, while having the smallest budget of any constituent university.

-UPOU is a member of the International Council for Open and Distance Education (ICDE).
+UPOU was declared the National Center of Excellence in Open Learning and Distance Education by the Commission on Higher Education and is the leader of the Consortium of Open Distance Education Providers in the Philippines (CODEPP) and a member of the International Council for Open and Distance Education (ICDE).

 History

 University of the Philippines Open University was established on February 23, 1995, as the fifth constituent university of the University of the Philippines System.
 It is mandated by Republic Act No. 10650, also known as the Open and Distance Learning Act of 2014, to assist the Commission on Higher Education (CHED) and the Technical Education and Skills Development Authority (TESDA) in their open distance learning functions.

+In 2024, UPOU earned higher education accreditation from the Asian Association of Open Universities.

 Academics

-The U.P.
-Open University delivers its programs and courses through distance education (DE).
-Learners study in an independent self-learning style using specially designed learning materials and resources.
-Teaching and learning is mediated through the use of technology like print, audio, video and the internet.
-Students interact with their instructors and each other through virtual classrooms, email and web conferencing.
-UP Open University also uses short-messaging system (SMS) for distance learning which in has become a subject of study by the Virtual University of Pakistan.
+The UP Open University delivers its programs and courses through distance education (DE).
+Learners study through independent self-learning using specially designed learning materials and resources.
+Teaching and learning are mediated through the use of technology like print, audio, video and the internet.
+Students interact with their instructors and their peers through virtual classrooms, SMS, email, and web conferencing.
 Almost all courses are offered through online learning mode.